 Essentially, you receive 2 links to your website, a summary, and a page title all on 1 search results page if you are able to develop a succinct answer to the question in the format the Google is looking for.

-Is it time to pursue Feature Snippets as part of your SEO Strategy?
+Is it time to pursue Featured Snippets as part of your SEO Strategy?

 The key word here is specific.

-Determining what question to answer, and how to answer the question, takes some research and persistence, but I feel any effort you put into a Feature Snippet is well worth it.
+Determining what question to answer, and how to answer the question, takes some research and persistence, but I feel any effort you put into it will be well worth it.

 Start by examining your website content and the keywords you used on your website pages.
 Determine if you can re-arrange some of that content into an answer form that Google prefers to see (table, graph or list) without disturbing the content significantly.